RoutedDart/carbon/MISSING_TESTS_ANALYSIS.md

 ## Analysis Notes

-- Constructor and parsing helpers remain the biggest parity gaps; the math/comparison surface is now mostly covered.
+- Constructor helpers such as `create()`/`createFromTimeString` remain the biggest parity gaps; the math/comparison surface is now mostly covered.
-- Macro coverage is complete and serialization now round-trips locale/timezone data; the outstanding scaffolding work lives in `createFromFormat`, `Isset`, and DST bug reproductions.
+- Macro coverage is complete and serialization now round-trips locale/timezone data; the outstanding scaffolding work lives in DST regressions (`ModifyNearDSTChangeTest.php`, `PhpBug72338Test.php`).
-- `create_from_date_test.dart`, `create_from_time_test.dart`, `create_from_timestamp_test.dart`, `create_from_format_test.dart`, and `isset_test.dart` now mirror the PHP suite for constructor/property helpers.
+- `create_from_date_test.dart`, `create_from_time_test.dart`, `create_from_timestamp_test.dart`, `create_from_format_test.dart`, `modify_methods_test.dart`, `relative_methods_test.dart`, and `isset_test.dart` now mirror the PHP suite for constructors/relative helpers.
 - Dynamic magic like `__isset` is intentionally excluded; Dart callers should rely on the explicit getters already exposed on `CarbonInterface`.
-- Serialization, copy semantics, and testing aids now mirror PHP coverage thanks to `test/serialization_test.dart`, `test/copy_methods_test.dart`, and `test/testing_aids_test.dart`, so the remaining focus shifts to creation/parsing helpers and DST regressions.
+- Serialization, copy semantics, and testing aids now mirror PHP coverage thanks to `test/serialization_test.dart`, `test/copy_methods_test.dart`, and `test/testing_aids_test.dart`; constructor helpers are fully covered (including safe/strict variants), so new PHP suites should be added here only when upstream introduces them.

 ## Next Steps

-1. Implement the various `createFrom*` helpers (date, time, timestamp, format) along with focused tests.
-2. Backfill parsing/modification coverage (`ModifyTest.php`, `RelativeTest.php`).
-3. Continue triaging higher-level suites (strings, macros, serialization) once constructors and creation helpers are stable.
+1. Continue auditing `MISSING_TESTS_ANALYSIS.md` after each addition to confirm no new PHP suites appear, especially locale-heavy parsing cases that rely on the expanded dictionaries.